-GSV Capital Corp. (formerly NeXt Innovation Corp., the "Company", "we", "our" or "GSV Capital") was formed in September 2010 as a Maryland corporation structured as an externally managed, non-diversified closed-end management investment company.
+GSV Capital Corp. (the "Company", "we", "our" or "GSV Capital") was formed in September 2010 as a Maryland corporation structured as an externally managed, non-diversified closed-end management investment company.
 The Company has elected to be treated as a business development company under the Investment Company Act of 1940, as amended (the "1940 Act").
-The Company is managed by GSV Asset Management, LLC (formerly NeXt Asset Management, "GSV Asset Management").
+The Company is managed by GSV Asset Management, LLC ("GSV Asset Management").